SuperfieldCU/ConsistentLocalizationKH1/README.md

 ### Journal
 * The numbering of the Ansem Reports was restored to the original Japanese numbering of 0-12, rather than the localized 1-13.

+### Tutorial
+* The opening sequence now refers to objects dropped by enemies as "prizes" instead of "items".